microsoft/DirectXShaderCompiler/docs/DXIL.rst

 ----------------
 Main two features that were introduced for DXIL1.1 (Shader Model 6.1) are view instancing and barycentric coordinates.
 Specifically, there are following changes to the DXIL representation.

-* New Instruction - GetAttributeAtVertex
+* New Intrinsics - AttributeAtVertex_, ViewID
-* New Systen Value - SV_Barycentrics, and SV_ViewID
+* New Systen Generated Value - SV_Barycentrics
 * New Container Part - ILDN

 DXIL 1.2 Changes
 ----------------
 * New format for type-annotations_ for functions to indicate floating point operations behavior for per function basis.

 LLVM Bitcode version
 --------------------